jasperproject/jasperproject.github.io/documentation/configuration/index.md

 You also need an acoustic model in HTK format.
 Although VoxForge offers speaker-independent models, you will have to [adapt the model and train it with you voice](http://www.voxforge.org/home/dev/acousticmodels/linux/adapt/htkjulius) to get good recognition results.
 Please note that we do not offer support for this step.
 If you need help, ask in the [respective forums](http://www.voxforge.org/home/forums).
 This stt engine also needs a lexicon file that maps words to phonemes and has to contain all words that Julius shall be able to recognize.
 A very comprehensive lexicon is the [VoxForge Lexicon](http://www.repository.voxforge1.org/downloads/SpeechCorpus/Trunk/Lexicon/VoxForge.tgz).

-After you created your own acoustic model, you have to specify the paths to your `hmmdefs`, `tiedlist` and lexicon file in your `profile.yml`:
+After creating your own acoustic model, you have to specify the paths to your `hmmdefs`, `tiedlist` and lexicon file in your `profile.yml`:

 {% highlight yaml %}
 stt_engine: julius